scottlandon8/scott-portfolio/final_project_part3.md

 story in shorthand.
 I got some great feedback from the TA/Professor that I needed to fix make the title more understandable and also make the BDNF portion easier to understand as a reader.

+### Intended Audience
+The intended audience at the very beginning was so broad... because probably everyone can benefit from some more exercise in their life.
+However, I knew and was told that I need to narrow that down.
+I initially thought to narrow it down specifically to college students, but a classmate suggested maybe it be directly targeted at CMU students and Group X. I thought that was a great idea, so my research then tailored more towards students.
+With that in mind I decided to try to tackle the excuse of "I don't have time" and find some real benefit to students other than the regular known benefits and I learned about BDNF.
+This enabled me to kind of pitch the idea of exercise as a study habit and that
+CMU provides resources to do it at Group X.

 ### Adjustments from part II
 Part of our requirements was to interview 3 individuals about our project and get their feedback.
 As